dralezero/mcp-actions-for-mixitup/README.md

 ### Setup Elgato MCP Server

-Close Mix It Up before installing
+Close Mix It Up before installing.
+Otherwise Mix it Up will need to be restarted after install.

 >   Automatic Install:
      install-nodejs-elgatomcp.bat